-The South Dakota Department of Environment and Natural Resources does not endorse or otherwise support any of the companies listed below.
+The South Dakota Department of Agriculture and Natural Resources does not endorse or otherwise support any of the companies listed below.
 Rather, this list is provided as a service to the public.
 Keep in mind that you have the option of selecting a company that is not on this list.

 409 South Broadway

 PO Box 231

 Meth Lab Cleanup Company

 Sioux Falls, SD 57104

 GeoTek Engineering & Testing Services, Inc. *(Offer testing and clearance services only)